ViaQ/logerr/README.md

 This package does:

-* Create a structured, uniform, singleton logging package to use across the lifecycle of the application
+* Create a structured, uniform, singleton, sane logging package to use across the lifecycle of the application
 * Provide structured errors with key/value pairs that can easily be extracted at log time

 ## Examples